umddb/cmsc320-fall2017/project3/README.md

 ### Gradient Descent

-<p><strong>Problem 1</strong> <em>Implement the gradient descent algorithm (either batch or stochastic versions) for multiple linear regression.
+<p><strong>Problem 1</strong> <em>Implement the gradient descent algorithm (either batch or stochastic versions) for multiple logistic regression.
 I.e., extend the version of the algorithm in the lecture notes to multiple parameters.</em></p>
 <p>The gradient descent update equation for logistic regression is given by:</p>

 <!--